Witnessing systems at Newlife IVF

 Once the embryo has been placed in your womb, it must attach to the wall of the uterus in a process called implantation before it becomes a viable pregnancy.

 To improve the likelihood that the embryo implants, we place the embryo in a special substance called EmbryoGlue before we transfer it.
-EmbryoGlue was developed following the discovery that certain compounds that occur naturally in the body may help the embryo to attach to the wall of the uterus.
+EmbryoGlue was developed following the discovery that certain compounds that occur naturally in the body may help the embryo attach to the wall of the uterus.

 A major component of EmbryoGlue, hyaluronan, is normally found in the uterus and has chemical properties that increase cell viscosity.
 This is thought to assist the embryo to attach to the wall of the womb, increasing the chances of implantation and a successful pregnancy.